YvosOnTheHub/LabNetApp/Kubernetes_v4/Scenarios/Scenario17/README.md

 Some of you may not allow direct management access between Kubernetes & ONTAP.
 However, a proxy can be configured between both layers to redirect traffic.
 The [Addenda11](../../Addendum/Addenda11) guides you through the installation of HAProxy.
 We will here see how to continue its configuration to accept Trident Management flows to access ONTAP.

-As Trident communicates with ONTAP through HTTPS, we will first need to create a certificate (self-signed in this examples).
+As Trident communicates with ONTAP through HTTPS, we will first need to create a certificate (self-signed in this example).
 HAProxy requires both the key & the certificate to be concatenated into a single .pem file.

 ```bash